plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/storage/storageclasses.md

 # StorageClasses

-plusserver provides the following StorageClasses for "plusserver Kubernetes Engine (PSKE) on pluscloud open":
+plusserver provides the following StorageClasses for  your PSKE:

 ```bash
 kubectl get storageclasses